 If you take this route, the insurer will send you a check for the annual dividend amount.

 You can use the policy dividends toward repaying an outstanding loan taken out against your policy.

 This payment option allows you to earn interest on your dividends.
 The insurer will keep your dividend payments in a savings account and reinvest them.
 Your dividends will grow at a rate specified by the insurer.
 You are free to withdraw your dividends at any time.

 Participating life Insurance: Public vs. Mutual?

 All insurance companies have the same basic function—to sell insurance products to consumers.
 However, some operate as stock insurance companies, others as mutual insurance companies.

 The key difference between the two is in the ownership structure.
 A stock insurance company is owned by its shareholders.
 However, a mutual company is exclusively owned by its policyholders.
 A mutual company exists for the sole purpose of providing insurance coverage to its members.
 In contrast, the main objective of a stock company is to make a profit for its shareholders.

-In Canada, the majority of life insurance providers are stock companies.
+In Canada, the majority of insurance providers are stock companies.
 However, some of them, such as Canada Life and Sun Life, also offer participating life insurance products.

 Assumption Life is one of the most popular mutual companies in Canada.
 Another well-known name in this niche is Equitable Life Insurance Company of Canada.